TheMisheck/Code-challenge-assignment/README.md

 please uncomment the commented lines to enable this for the first time you run the app.
 The base URL is : http://localhost:9200/api
-                  other endpoints will followthe base url for example to hit sign in, navigate to /signIn to hit customers navigate to /customers    -----any other endpoint created will follow suit
+                  other endpoints will followthe base url for example to hit sign in, navigate to /signIn to hit customers navigate to /customers    -----any other endpoint created will follow suit --- please click edit of this ReadMe file to have a text view of the sample requests and outputs:

 Method: POST
 URL: http://localhost:9200/api/auth/signIn